riccardoNovaglia/octopus-marketing-code-test/NOTES.md

 ## TODOs

-- Style client to match design
+- ~~Style client to match design~~
   - A11y considerations on contrast
-    - Quantity + power
+    - Quantity + power is not contrasty enough
-  - A11y considerations on images/logos
+    - Some button labels
+    - The link on the basket page (and styling the button there too)
   - Should the Octopus Logo send the user somewhere?
   - Font doesn't quite seem to match - especially noticeable in numbers
   - Review landmarks/navigation
   - ~~Price section doesn't have a title, so goes straight into numbers without context~~